-Wedding hashtags are going strong, but have you thought about using Snapchat geofilters to up your social media game for the big day?
-They're graphic overlays that add another fun visual element to photo or video Snaps.
-Customized Snapchat geofilters were launched last year, and they're finally starting to gain a little traction in the wedding world.
+Wedding hashtags are still going strong, but have you thought about using a wedding Snapchat filter to up your social media game for the big day?
+These graphic overlays add another fun visual element to photo or video Snaps that guests are sure to love.

-The on-demand tags are a great way to give your event a more personal touch in the big, bold world of social media.
-Sims calls the feature "custom filter magic!" and enjoys helping couples create something that reflects their personality.
-She's even worked with the bride and groom's custom calligrapher to create a geofilter inspired by the invitations.
+The on-demand tags are a great way to give your event a more unique, personal touch in the big, bold world of social media.
+White points out that it's also a great way to involve your guests.
+"People like to feel included in the experience, and Snapchat geofilters make the wedding experience even more personal and involve guests more," she says.
+White calls the feature "custom filter magic!" and enjoys helping couples create something that reflects their personality.

 "It's really about listening to what they want," adds designer Rebecca Navarre, who recommends designing geofilters around themes, shared jokes, or the proposal story.